-In addition to the 50 to 70 varieties of craft beer brewed each year, the Optimist Hall taproom also has spiked seltzer, wine, hard cider, and a few sodas for non-beer drinkers.
+In addition to the 50 to 70 varieties of craft beer brewed each year, the Optimist Hall taproom has spiked seltzer, wine, hard cider and a few sodas for non-beer drinkers.

-Grab a pint of: Hop Beard, a Mountain Man IPA hopped with Simcoe, Citra, Amarillo, and CTZ (6.9% ABV) Full beer list
+Grab a pint of: Triple Hop Beard, a West Coast style IPA hopped with Amarillo, Citra, Mosaic and Simcoe (10% ABV)

 Location: Villa Heights, 2320 North Davidson St.